What is SIDS?

 How can we help?

-At Creatorishop we want to put you in the best position to have hospital grade care at home.
+At Creatorishop we want to put you in the best position to have hospital-grade care at home.
 Helping you to take care of and monitor your baby within the comfort of your own home.
-We aim to bring the hospital to you – say hello to the baby Oximeter ring.
+We aim to bring the hospital to you – say hello to the Baby Oxygen and Heart Rate Monitor.
 A device that makes it easy to monitor your baby’s oxygen and heart rate using the built in audible alarm that alerts you to low levels and the smart app.

 Now you can spot any irregularities and problems early and before it is too late.